Glasgow 2014: Games organisers promise more buses after venue delays

 The main problems appear to have been at the park and ride facility at Silverburn Shopping Centre, just off the M77 in south Glasgow, where marshals reportedly told angry ticket holders: "We don't know what's happening."

 However, Games Travel 2014 also tweeted: "Extra buses on the way to Hamilton and Eurocentral.
 Apologies for the delay.
-Hopefully you'll get moving soon!"'Bit of a downer'
+Hopefully you'll get moving soon!"

 Mr Fuller said: "There were about 1,000 people in the queue getting annoyed and despondent.